Together we matter

-The quote in the banner above (“If I am not…) is from Hillel, Ethics of the Fathers, 1:14, and is about who we are as people: we are not by nature solitary individuals nor wholly merged into a collective.
+The quote above is from Hillel, Ethics of the Fathers, 1:14, and is about who we are as people: we are not by nature solitary individuals nor wholly merged into a collective.
 We are always an interplay between separateness and togetherness.
 To flourish as people, we need these aspects to be alive, to be nourished, and to be in creative tension with each other.
 It is a dance, a conversation, a relationship.

 Claremont’s mission is all about facilitating this creative process so that we can flourish as individuals, friends, communities, and so that we can build a resilient, inclusive, and vibrant civil society.
 We do this by focussing on the way in which we work…

 We were a founding signatory of the Flourishing Lives National Charter, which identifies the core values of a best practice approach:

 We believe that building quality relationships with people is the heart of our work.
 Quality relationships require respect, and engender dignity, equality and a striving to see someone for all that they are, have been, and could yet become.
 Older people are, first and foremost, people.
 Older people do not form some sort of homogenous group that is different and sectioned off from the rest of society.

 We think it is important that we foster an awareness of ourselves in how we are working with people.
 Working self-reflectively means striving to be aware of not only what we are doing but how we are doing it and what factors are motivating us to do it.
 Many other professions, especially those in mental health and the allied professions, work in this way because it is essential to developing quality relationships.
 Working self-reflectively helps us avoid falling into unhelpful dynamics with people or acting in ways which are detrimental to the outcomes we are trying to achieve.